amukiza/scotch-lang/markdown/syntax.md

 will emit an error listing the missing properties.
 Likewise, the compiler emits an error for properties that don't exist.

-### Generic Types
+### Generic Data Types

-Data types may accept type arguments so any type can be stored in their affected fields.
+Data types may accept type arguments so any type can be stored in their affected properties.
 The most common use case for type arguments are collection types.

 ```
 // The built-in list type